RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \subsection{Experimental Settings}

 We normalized each dataset to have zero mean and unit variance.
-For each dataset, we selected 50\% of the data for training, 25\% for validation, and the remaining 25\% for testing.
+For each dataset, we selected 50\% of the data for training, 25\% for validation, and the remaining 25\% for testing in sequential order.
 The following model training parameters were used in all experiments for both datasets.
-The input batch size of 128 and Adam optimizer were used for training.
-The learning rate and the number of epochs were set to 0.0005 and 2000, respectively.
+The input batch size of 128 and the Adam optimizer were used for training.
+The learning rate and the number of epochs were set to $5\mathrm{e}{-4}$ and 2000, respectively.
 The dimension of the hidden unit was set to 100 for all RNN-based methods.
-The hyper-parameters (e.g., random drop rate, the threshold of pseudo value, etc.) were tuned empirically.
+The hyper-parameters (random drop rate, the threshold of pseudo value, and the pseudo value update epoch) were tuned empirically.
 Each experiment was evaluated five times, and the imputation performance was evaluated in terms of mean square error (MSE).
+We evaluated the imputation performance under different missing rates to show that RDIS is robust to various missing rates.
+Also, original missing values cannot measure MSE because there is no ground truth.
+In this light, we randomly discarded $p$\% of the observed data and used them as the ground truth and selected $p$ from $\{10,\ 20,\ 30,\ 40,\ 50,\ 60,\ 70,\ 80\}$.
+In the test stage, we use the average of the $N$ models as the final output.